dgubko/board-game-bonanza/pull_request_template.md

 # Where were the changes?

-# How Has This Been Tested?
-Tested numerous times on the DOM/eternal API backend servers and using console logs to ensure it is still functioning as before and confirmed this is the case.
-Also, all new and old tests are passing.

-- [ ] Test Approved

 # Checklist:

 - [ ]  My code follows the style guidelines of this project
 - [ ]  I have performed a self-review of my code
-- [ ]  I have commented my code, particularly in hard-to-understand areas
+- [ ]  I have commented my code, particularly in hard-to-understand areas (if applicable)
-- [ ]  I have made corresponding changes to the documentation
+- [ ]  I have made corresponding changes to the documentation (if applicable)
 - [ ]  My changes generate no new warnings
-- [ ]  I have added tests that prove my fix is effective or that my feature works
-- [ ]  New and existing unit tests pass locally with my changes

 # Contributors (paired programming):